SantiagoJaraHernandez/SantiagoJaraHernandez/README.md

 ✨ **Passionate developer** with experience building innovative web and mobile solutions
 🚀 **Specializing** in AI integrations and full-stack development
 💡 **I create** applications that solve real problems with cutting-edge technology
-☕ **Fueled by** Colombian coffee and interesting technical challenges

 🔭 **Currently working on:**